Nationality Rooms: Irish

 The Irish Classroom is the smallest of the Nationality Rooms.
 The limestone room is designed in Irish Romanesque style, which flourished from the 6th to the 12th centuries and is similar in type, size, and materials to oratories first built on the west coast of Ireland.
 Adapted from Killeshin Chapel in County Carlow, the triangular doorway gable is carved with human and animal masks against a background of zig-zag and beaded designs.
 The blackboard frame's pendental arches are carved with foliage, images of wolfhounds, and stylized cat masks.
 On the opposite wall a sculptured stone chest, under a monumental recessed arch, is patterned after a bishop's tomb in Cormac's chapel.
 Its ornate sculpture depicts the "Great Beast", a greyhound-like animal wreathed in interlaced ornaments.
 On the chest rests a replica of the Gospels from the Book of Kells.
 The wrought-iron case bears bird and beast designs drawn from the Book of Kells.
 Stained-glass windows, created in 1956/7 by the Harry Clarke Studios in Dublin, portray famous teachers at three of Ireland's oldest centers of learning; St. Finnian at Clonard, St. Columkille at Derry, and St. Carthach at Lismore.
 Illuminations in the Book of Kells inspired the chair design, except for the wolfhound heads.
 The oak-beamed ceiling is characteristic of Irish oratories.
-The cornerstone, from the Abbey of Clonmacnoise, is carved with the Gaelic motto, "For the Glory of God and the Honour of Ireland."
+The cornerstone, from the Abbey of Clonmacnoise, is carved with the Irish Gaelic motto, "For the Glory of God and the Honour of Ireland."
 The cornerstone conceals a container of earth from Northern Ireland (County Armagh) and the Republic of Ireland (County Meath).
 The room was designed by Harold G. Leask, the former Inspector of National Monuments with The Office of Public Works (The O.P.W.) in Ireland.

 Gov. David L. Lawrence, Art Rooney Sr., founding owner of the Pittsburgh Steelers, and James W. Knox, a member of the Pittsburgh Irish community, were on the room's organizing committee.
 After the assassination of President John F. Kennedy, Jacqueline Kennedy ordered a Marine guard to deliver the Oval Office Presidential and American flags to Evelyn Lincoln, private secretary to the president.
 In her will, Lincoln bequeathed the flags to the University of Pittsburgh for the Irish Room in honor of Knox.
 The John F. Kennedy scholarship for study in Ireland and a James W. Knox endowment for graduate study abroad were created from the proceeds generated from their auction.